jeffxtang/llama-tokens/README.md

 ## More examples

-* A long system prompt that asked Llama to generate podcast script from a text:
+* A long system prompt that asks Llama to generate podcast script from a text:

 ```
 SYSTEM_PROMPT = """